Kyleg142/localsage/README.md

 There is even a collection of [built-in Markdown themes](https://pygments.org/styles/) to choose from, courtesy of **Rich**.

 ### Use Cases
-- **Multiplexer Companion:** Drop Local Sage into tmux / zellij panes next to editors (Helix, Neovim) or system monitors (htop, btop).
+- **Multiplexer Companion**: Drop Local Sage into tmux / zellij panes next to editors (Helix, Neovim) or system monitors (htop, btop).
-- **Dev Assistant:** Attach logs, code, or configs as text files and get contextual responses without switching contexts.
+- **Dev Assistant**: Attach logs, code, or configs as text files and get contextual responses without switching contexts.
-- **Writing Assistant:** Draft essays, READMEs, or docs without GUI distractions.
+- **Writing Assistant**: Draft essays, READMEs, or docs without GUI distractions.
 Documentation can be reattached without bloating context length.
-- **Immersive Roleplay:** Perfectly simulates the retro sci-fi aesthetic of conversing with machine intelligence.
+- **Immersive Roleplay**: Perfectly simulates the retro sci-fi aesthetic of conversing with machine intelligence.

 ## Demo & Screenshots 🗺
 ![Screenshot1](path/to/screenshot.png)